 Chase Sapphire Preferred Card: Best for your first travel credit card

 If you’re ready to take the plunge and apply for your first travel rewards card, look no further.
 The Chase Sapphire Preferred Card pays generous rewards of 2X the points on all dining and travel.
 Plus, Chase’s definition of travel includes expenses that other cards typically exclude like tolls, parking fees and ride-sharing costs.

-The Citi / AAdvantage Platinum Select World Elite Mastercard is the middle tier of three consumer credit cards offered in partnership between Citi and American Airlines.
+The Citi / AAdvantage Platinum Select World Elite Mastercard is one of two consumer credit cards offered in partnership between Citi and American Airlines.
 It offers modest travel perks, a nice sign-up bonus and fairly standard everyday rewards.

 If your paycheck regularly goes on travel expenses like fueling up your car and on dining out then this could be the car for you.
 With high rewards rates, the Wells Fargo Propel card offers valuable rewards incentives on both restaurant spending and ordering in.
 So if you like getting pizza delivered to your door more than sit-down dinners, you will still be richly rewarded with 3x points.

 - Earn 30,000 bonus points after spending $3,000 in the first three months.

 - Earn 3X points for eating out and ordering in, on gas station spending as well as for rideshares and transit.